Learn how to use a pack of Borax for Carpenter Ants and say goodbye to these bothersome wood-chewing menaces!

 Borax is a white powdery substance popular for its astounding cleaning power.
-Besides, it kills roaches, mites, spiders, algae, molds, fungi, and plants.
+This miraculous product kills roaches, mites, spiders, algae, molds, and fungi.
+But Does Borax Kill Carpenter Ants?
 You will feel a sigh of relief by learning the fact that borax eliminates carpenter ants too.
-However, borax shows its effectiveness only after the ants ingest it.
+However, this versatile powdery substance is effective only when the ants ingest it.

 - 1/2 Cup of Maple Syrup

 - 1 Cup of Lukewarm Water